 Doodle Bug Art Place and Songbird Music Tree is a home for music and visual arts with a garden gallery to share your drawings and paintings with the next visitor.
 Tuned acoustic instruments allow visitors to make soft harmonic music evoking the rich musical heritage of Bok Tower Gardens.
 Parents and kids can also take a rest in the rope hammocks.
 Nearby is a zig-zag balance beam surrounded by giant acorns sculptures by David Price in the Acorn Chase.

 Climb and weave your way through this gigantic spider-web-inspired play structure.

 Walk along the boardwalk and through the Bird Hollow situated along a stunning Cypress grove.
 Bird feeding stations and plantings for wildlife attract birds and butterflies to this area.

 Embrace your inner bobcat and stalk through this rocky terrain or take a hare’s quick strategy and roll down a small grassy hill.

 Cool off by crawling underground into the Gopher Tortoise Burrow.
 The gopher tortoise is called a keystone species because it shares its burrow with over 350 other types of animals.
 Now you can be part of the gopher tortoise parade with his other friends.
-Behind the sand play area in the gopher den is a secret nap bench located in the palm dome.
 The fallen oak next to the burrow is a where the mischievous Reynard The Fox lives.
 His crafty ways gets him around the garden unseen.